 To create a new blog post, hover your cursor over the “Blog Post” text on the left-side of the screen.
 When the text is highlighted, a drop-down menu should appear and click on “Add New”.

 Next, a blank blog post should appear like in the image below, sans the 2 purple rectangles.
 Those purple rectangles are custom to my WordPress theme.
 A theme is the design of your blog.
 Now, WordPress has some built-in themes that you can use and you can also get free WordPress themes on the Internet.
-However, I have tried both and firmly believe that you get what you pay for.
-I recommend Elegant Themes by Divi for your blog.
+I have used both free and paid theme and firmly believe that you get what you pay for.
+Therefore, I recommend Elegant Themes by Divi for your blog.
 I use it on this blog and it is a game changer.
 You can customize it to your blog and create any kind of configuration, layout or design that you want.
 Click here to learn more about Elegant Themes by Divi.

 Step 3: Create a Blog Post Title